mschwedeler/countryrisk/README.md

 ## Economist Intelligence Unit

 The paper uses the Country Commerce Reports from the [Economist Intelligence Unit](#eiu).
 This is a commercial data set that can be purchased directly from the Economist Intelligence Unit.
 Some university libraries also have access to these reports.
 We last accessed the data in January 2020.

+## Economic Policy Uncertainty Index

+The paper uses the quarterly country-level newspaper-based Economic Policy Uncertainty Index developed by [Baker et al. (2016)](#bakeretal2016).
+The data is freely available from [https://www.policyuncertainty.com/all_country_data.html](#https://www.policyuncertainty.com/all_country_data.html).
+We last downloaded the data in March 2021.

 ## Firm Risk